A Briton fights with Al Qaeda's offshoot in Syria

 He didn’t think much about al Qaeda, he said.
 He just wanted to be a good Muslim.
 One thing that unsettled him was the suicide bombs.
 In his house, there was a “waiting list” of people who volunteered to blow themselves up.
 Once, a man from his house killed himself in a truck bomb.
 Abu Khaled didn’t know beforehand, but he remembered the man acted differently the night before.
 He seemed happier.

-“After he does it, you realise; ‘oh, that’s why he was like that,'” he said.
+“After he does it, you realize; ‘oh, that’s why he was like that,'” he said.

 He is still learning about his new found religion and feels he is not “knowledgeable” enough about Islam to make a decision about the morality of suicide attacks.
 “It doesn’t feel right to me.”